 - 1 teaspoon vanilla

-- Place the grano cotto, milk, butter, 1 tablespoon sugar and vanilla in a saucepan and cook gently over a low heat for about 30 minutes until the mixture is thick and creamy.
-Cool
+- Place the grano cotto, milk, butter, and lemon zest in a saucepan and cook gently over a low heat stirring regularly, for about 30 minutes or until the mixture is thick and creamy.
+Spread out onto a large plate to cool.

-- I did mine in the food processor.
-Place the flour, sugar and butter in the food processor bowl.
-Blitz in bursts until crumbly.
-Then add the egg yolks while the motor is running.
-Drizzle in a little iced water if the dough doesn’t come to together and seems a bit dry.
-Remove from the bowl, wrap in plastic wrap and refrigerate while you prepare the rest of the filling.
+- Place the flour, sugar and butter in the food processor bowl.
+Pulse until crumbly.
+Then add the eggs and pulse until the mixture gathers into a ball.
+Remove from the bowl, flatten into a disk and wrap in plastic wrap.
+Refrigerate while you prepare the rest of the filling.

 - Bake in the preheated oven for about 2 hours.
 Once cooled dust with powdered (icing) sugar.